 Cartographic studies since Rizzi (1997) have accumulated a rich body of evidence documenting that features related to information structure can drive movement to the left periphery.
 Aboh (2007a, 2007b, 2010, 2016) documents that the Gbe language Gungbe (spoken in Benin) uses overt particles to mark topics and (a contrast-related type of) focus.
 The particles appear in left-peripheral positions and attract topical or focused constituents to the edge of their projections.
-3(a) and (b) illustrate constructions with the focus particle $w\dot{\epsilon}$:5
+3(a) and (b) illustrate constructions with the focus particle $w\dot{\varepsilon}$:

-(3) a.
-Sésínú wè dà Àsíàbá Sessinou FOC marry Asiaba 'SESSINOU married Asiaba.'
-Gungbe.
+- (3) a.
+Sésínú wè dà Àsíàbá Gungbe.
 Aboh (2007a: 289).